eonx-com/easy-monorepo/packages/EasyActivity/docs/activity-log-entry.md

 ## ActivityLogEntry creation

-The package provides `EonX\EasyActivity\Interfaces\ActivityLogEntryFactoryInterface` that takes care of activity log entry creation.
-A default implementation `EonX\EasyActivity\ActivityLogEntryFactory` is also provided by the package.
+The package provides `EonX\EasyActivity\Common\Factory\ActivityLogEntryFactoryInterface` that takes care of activity log entry creation.
+A default implementation `EonX\EasyActivity\Common\Factory\ActivityLogEntryFactory` is also provided by the package.
 See [Usage][2] for more information on using the package.

 [1]: config.md

 [2]: usage.md